Xacrolyte/MLHJepoch/README.md

 * **Pandas**: A software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

+* **BeautifulSoup**: Beautiful Soup is a library that makes it easy to scrape information from web pages.
+It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree.

+* **Requests**: Requests was used to send HTTP/1.1 requests extremely easily.
+There’s no need to manually add query strings.

 ## Deploying

 * App can be tested live on **Heroku App**.